Enhancing Transparency in the Low-Voltage Grid

 PQI-LV - Transparency in the Low-Voltage Grid

-Cost-Efficient Monitoring in the Low Voltage Range
+Cost-Efficient Monitoring in the Low Voltage Rang

 The PQI-LV is an economical Class A grid analysis device in accordance with IEC 61000-4-30 Ed.
 4. Developed to meet the challenges posed by the increasing integration of new consumer and generator technologies such as PV systems, e-mobility, battery energy storage system (BESS) and heat pumps, the device also monitors inverter technologies in industrial applications safely and efficiently.
 As an option, the PQ analyzer records supraharmonics up to 20 kHz and can be expanded into a complete transient recorder and fault recorder for high-resolution fault records in the event of a fault.